 Two panel discussions will focus on engaging youth and cooperatives as effective tools for inclusive community development.
 OCDC’s International Co-op Innovation and Champion awards will be presented before the conference concludes.

-The conference sessions begin at 8:30am and conclude at 10:00am EDT, except for Thursday which will conclude at 12:00pm EDT.
+The Impact Conference sessions begin at 8:30am and conclude at 10:00am EDT, except for Thursday which will conclude at 12:00pm EDT.
 These sessions will be available in English and Spanish.

 Registration for the International Track Session is FREE if you select “International Sessions Only” under Registration Type.
 Click here to view the detailed agenda.